microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_Continuous_Deployment_Release_Management.md

-HOL - Parts Unlimited WebSite Continuous Deployment with Release Management Online
+HOL - Continuous Deployment with Release Management in Visual Studio Team Services
 ==================================================================================
 In this lab you have an application called PartsUnlimited, committed to a Git repo in Visual Studio Team Services (VSTS) and a Continuous Integration build that builds the app and runs unit tests whenever code is pushed to the master branch.
 Please refer to the [HOL - Parts Unlimited Website Continuous Integration with Visual Studio Team Services](https://github.com/Microsoft/PartsUnlimited/blob/hands-on-labs/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md) in order to see how the CI build was set up.
-Now you want to set up Release Management Online (a feature of Visual Studio Team Services) to be able continuously deploy the application to an Azure Web App.
+Now you want to set up Release Management (a feature of Visual Studio Team Services) to be able continuously deploy the application to an Azure Web App.
 Initially the app will be deployed to a `dev` deployment slot.
 The `staging` slot will require and approver before the app is deployed into it.
 Once an approver approves the `staging` slot,